 Fellows spend non-clinical time in a mentored research project with the goal of national presentation or peer-reviewed publication.
 Akron Children's Rebecca D. Considine Research Institute provides assistance with study design, statistical analysis and manuscript preparation.
-Fellows also actively participate with ongoing quality improvement projects within the division of Hospital Medicine and have assigned teaching responsibilities.
+Fellows also actively participate with ongoing quality improvement projects within the division of Hospital Medicine.

-Members of the division include the associate dean of clinical affairs at NEOMED, the associate director of the pediatric residency program, and the physician deployment director at the Center for Operations Excellence, as well as the directors of CME, undergraduate medical education, pediatric evidence-based medicine curriculum, pediatric residency simulation program, and sedation services at Akron Children’s Hospital.
+Members of the division include the associate dean of clinical affairs at NEOMED, the associate director of the pediatric residency program, the medical director of quality improvement/standardization inpatient care, and the physician deployment director at the Center for Operations Excellence, as well as the directors of CME, undergraduate medical education, pediatric evidence-based medicine curriculum, pediatric residency simulation program, and sedation services at Akron Children’s Hospital.

 Upon completion of our fellowship program, graduates will be clinically competent and competitive for any position, whether in a large academic medical center or small community hospital.
 They will also be prepared to assume leadership roles and advance the discipline of pediatric hospital medicine for years to come.

 For more information about our program, contact the hospital medicine fellowship director, Jeffrey Solomon, MD, at email@example.com or 330-543-4440.

 We rely on your generosity to provide quality medical care to every child who needs us.